CodePath-ios-group7-project/CodePath-ios-project/README.md

 * The users can create an account and log in
 * The users can fill in their personal information for their user profile
 * The users communicate through a messaging system
-* The users can locate users and search for used items near their location
 * The users can look at a feed of nearby used items
 * The users can look at more details of an item by tapping on it
+* The users can search used items by key word.

 **Optional Nice-to-have Stories**

+* The app can locate users
 * The users can pay online for their items

 ### 2. Screen Archetypes

-* Login
+* Welcome Screen
+    * Allow user to select Sign in or Register options
-* Register Screen - User signs up or logs into their account
+* Register Screen
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to buy the goods they want
+    * Allow user to sign up with valid username and password
+* Login Screen
+    * Allow user to log in with valid username and password
+* Home Screen
-* Home Screen - User can see what product is being sold or discount
+    * User can see what product is being sold, post listed by creation time.
 * Search Screen
     * Allow user to search their product (Ebay Search screen example)
+* Create Post Screen
+    * Allow user to post their product
-* Message Screen - Chat for users to communicate (direct 1-on-1)
+* Message Screen
+    * User can check the recent chat history.
-    * User can send their product to ask with the owner (example when we book in Airbnb)
+    * User can send message to communicate with the product owner (example when we book in Airbnb)
-* Seling Screen
+* Profile Screen
-    * User can sell their product in the screen
+    * User can modify their personal information, wishling and posts history in the screen
 * Settings Screen
     *Lets people change language, and app notification settings.